drycc/workflow/src/understanding-workflow/components.md

 **Project Location:** [drycc/registry](https://github.com/drycc/registry)

-The registry component is a managed docker registry which holds application images generated from the builder component.
-Registry persists the Docker image images to either local storage (in development mode) or to object storage configured for the cluster.
+The registry component is a managed container registry which holds application images generated from the builder component.
+Registry persists the Container image images to either local storage (in development mode) or to object storage configured for the cluster.